 So what does this mean?

-This means that both light coming through your window, as well as the light coming from your electronics, are altering your body and keeping you from getting proper sleep.
+This means that both light coming through your window and electronics are altering your body and keeping you from getting proper sleep.

 And what is a great way we can block this light?